EleneZuroshvili/Term-2/README.md

 ### ECBS 5146 SQL and Different Shapes of Data: Term project 2
 #### Authros: Elene Zuroshvili, Hamza Dhich, Nurbek Bektursyn, Matyas Kovacs

+Welcome to the second term project for the ECBS 5146 course, *SQL and Different Shapes of Data*.
+This project is designed to synthesize and apply the concepts learned during the course by creating a data product suitable for analysis.
+The goal is to combine datasets, enrich them, and build a complete data pipeline, demonstrating our technical skills and creativity.

 The repository contains following artifacts:
 1. MySQL World Database
 2. total-government-expenditure-on-education-gdp.csv